arras-energy/gridlabd-old/docs/Utilities/Fire_report.md

 # Description

-The fire_report tool retrieve annual fire report data delivered to state regulators.
-The current only support California Public Utility Commission reporting (`state=CA`) for Pacific Gas and Electric (`utility=PGE`), Southern California Edison (`utility=SCE`), and San Diego Gas and Electric (`utility=SDGE`).
+The `fire_report` tool retrieves annual fire report data delivered to state regulators.
+The current tool only supports California Public Utility Commission reporting (`state=CA`) for Pacific Gas and Electric (`utility=PGE`), Southern California Edison (`utility=SCE`), and San Diego Gas and Electric (`utility=SDGE`).

-The data is available reported years, starting in 2014.
+The data is available for reported years, starting in 2014.
 The `YEARS` parameters may be specified as a sequence of comma-delimited years or range of years, e.g., `2014,2015,2018,2019,2020,2021` or `2014,2015,2018-2021`.